SkyTemple/skytemple-files/docs/140_migration.rst

 with more specialized functions like `read_u8` or `write_u32`.
 If integers of dynamic sizes based on paremters need to be read, `read_dynamic` can be used instead.

-The deprecated functions will be removed in SkyTemple Files 1.7.0.
+The deprecated functions was removed in SkyTemple Files 1.7.1 after being announced to be removed from 1.7.0.

 Example
 ~~~~~~~